ZulusK/basis-of-program-technology/README.md

 # The basis of program technologies
-The repository stores the source code of laboratory works on `The basics of programming technologies.`
+The repository stores the source code of laboratory works of `The basics of programming technologies.`
-> Teacher: Khomenko Elena Anatolyevna KPI, FPM 2018
+> Teacher: Khomenko Elena Anatolyevna KPI, FAM 2018
 > Student: Kazimirov Danil, KP-61

 ### Lab1